 Payment

-The balance due for your field trip will be emailed with your confirmation information.
+An Invoice due for your field trip will be emailed with your confirmation information upon booking.
 Payment can be sent by mail in advance or brought the day of your visit in the form of school check or credit card.
 Please note, there are NO refunds for overpayment.
-Any over the phone or online payments will have 4% added to the final total.

 Field Trip Documents